martinRenou/voila/docs/source/using.rst

 custom widget has not been published to ``npm``, or when Voilà runs in an environment without an Internet connection.

-To let the Voilà standalone app serve the nbextensions, use the ``enable_nbextensions`` flag as follows:
+To let the Voilà standalone app serve the lab extensions, use the ``enable_labextensions`` flag as follows:

 .. code-block:: bash

-   voila --enable_nbextensions=True
+   voila --enable_labextensions=True

 When using Voilà as a server extension:

 .. code-block:: bash

-    jupyter notebook --VoilaConfiguration.enable_nbextensions=True
+    jupyter notebook --VoilaConfiguration.enable_labextensions=True